ethereum/web3.py/docs/examples.rst

     def _retry_web3_call(func, start_block, end_block, retries, delay) -> Tuple[int, list]:
         """A custom retry loop to throttle down block range.

-        If our JSON-RPC server cannot serve all incoming eth_getLogs in a single request, we retry and throttle down block range for every retry.
+        If our JSON-RPC server cannot serve all incoming `eth_getLogs` in a single request, we retry and throttle down block range for every retry.

-        For example, Go Ethereum does not indicate what is an acceptable response size and how we could fit there.
-It just fails on the server-side with "context was cancelled" warning.
+        For example, Go Ethereum does not indicate what is an acceptable response size.
+        It just fails on the server-side with a "context was cancelled" warning.

         :param func: A callable that triggers Ethereum JSON-RPC, as func(start_block, end_block)
         :param start_block: The initial start block of the block range